The Unapproved

 I became a paying subscriber on Skool sometime around August or September 2024.
 I want to say something honest about why.

 The community had replaced something I didn't have.
-I'd been trying to build community for years — in various forms, in various configurations — and watching it not cohere in the ways that unsupported autistic community-building tends not to cohere.
-The NeuroSpicy Community's weekly Zoom sessions were the thing that worked.
-Sol showing up every week, the same people checking in, the specific quality of being in a room where everyone is trying to say the true thing rather than the palatable thing.
+I'd been trying to build community for years, in different forms, different configurations, and watching it fail to cohere the way unsupported autistic community-building tends to.
+The weekly Zoom sessions were the thing that worked.
+Sol showing up every week, the same people checking in, the specific quality of being in a room where everyone is trying to say the true thing instead of the palatable one.
 That was new for me.

-What I didn't fully understand yet was how the community was governed.
-From the outside — from my seat in the Zoom every week — Sol was the community.
+What I didn't understand yet was how the community was governed.
+From my seat in the Zoom every week, Sol was the community.
 His face, his curriculum, his energy, his name.
-There was someone named Sebastian who was apparently involved in the back end, but I had never seen him in a session.
+There was someone named Sebastian apparently involved in the back end, but I'd never seen him in a session.
 He existed as a username.

 Sol later explained how the arrangement actually worked.
 He'd been pitched on building a community by dozens of people.
 Sebastian's pitch stood out because he came with everything ready and asked for almost nothing in return.
 His specific pitch, as Sol described it: "No problem.
 You don't even have to like me.
 I'll do my job with as little input from you as possible, and you use the framework to do your job.
 We can talk every few months if we absolutely have to."